 There are various types of frame with different functions depending on the artwork.

-Canvases and works on panel usually do not require glass.
-The work either sits directly in the frame held in place by the rebate, or if the edges of the work should be visible, a Tray Frame is required.
+Canvases and works on panel generally do not require glass.
+The work either sits directly in the frame held in place by the rebate, or if the edges of the work should be visible, a tray frame is required.

-Here there is a gap between the moulding and the work, it can be small or large depending on the aesthetics and requirements of the customer.
-Most of the moulding for Tray Frames is custom made in the studio usually in Tulipwood, Oak, Ash, Walnut and Beech.
+With tray frames there is a gap between the moulding and the work - it can be small or large depending on the aesthetics and requirements of the customer.
+Most of the moulding for our tray frames is custom made in the studio usually in poplar, oak, ash, and beech wood.

-Works on canvas are attached to a backing board, either plywood or MDF, with a window cut aperture allowing access to the stretcher pegs.
-Panels have a solid back.
+Works on canvas are attached to a backing board, either in plywood or MDF, with a window cut aperture allowing access to the stretcher pegs.
+Works on panels have a solid back.

-Box Frames on the other hand have a spacer (sometimes called a 'fillet') between the glass and the work.
-This means that the mounting options can include floating and feather floating.
+Box frames on the other hand have a spacer (also called a 'fillet') inserted between the glass and the work.
+The mounting options for box frames are floating and feather floating.